Quantcast

 I yearn to be free of the societal standards of how I should look or what size breasts are allowed to be free of the harness contraption thought up by controlling men moonlighting as paternal figures.
 I'll go braless with zero shame in a heartbeat, but if I can have perkier breasts, I'll take that rack too because why the hell not?
 Of all the things I am insecure about with my body, my breasts are not one – so I feel safe assuring anyone that there's not a sense of dissatisfaction pushing me to consider having my breast strung up a little higher.

-But even if it were due to dissatisfaction, we can't advocate that women have the autonomy to make some decisions about her body without judgement, without honoring that same reasoning for the rest of that woman's body.
+But even if it were due to dissatisfaction, we can't advocate that women have the autonomy to make some decisions about her body without judgment, without honoring that same reasoning for the rest of that woman's body.

 Either way, it's not our place to put a scarlet letter on women who opt for cosmetic surgery.